gdalsanto/flutter-echo-modeling/README.md

 - wavelet_toolbox

 ## References
-Audio demos are published in: [Flutter Echo Modeling](http://research.spa.aalto.fi/publications/papers/dafx22-flutter-echo/)
+Audio demos are published in: [Flutter Echo Modeling](http://research.spa.aalto.fi/publications/papers/dafx22-flutter-echo/).
-If you would like to use this code, please cite the related research work using the following reference:
+If you would like to use this code, please cite the related [DAFx conference paper](https://www.researchgate.net/publication/363487429_Flutter_Echo_Modeling) using the following reference:
 ```
 G. Dal Santo, K. Prawda, and V. Välimäki,, "Flutter Echo Modeling",
 in Proc.
 25rd Int.
 Conf.
 Digital Audio Effects (DAFx20in22), Vienna, Austria, Sept.
 6–10 2022